Courses are 1 unit unless otherwise indicated.

 311 Stage Directing II.
 A continuation of development of skills and techniques explored in Stage Directing I. Prerequisite: Stage Directing I and/or permission of the instructor.

 317 Acting Techniques III: Classical Styles.
 An examination of classical acting styles as required in Greek tragedy and comedy; Shakespearean tragedy and comedy; the comedies of Moliere as well as modern classical playwrights such as Chekov, Shaw, Wilde and Coward.
 Emphasis is placed upon rehearsal techniques.
-Prerequisites: Theatre 117 and 217.
+Prerequisites: Theatre 217.

 321 Scenic Design.
 This course will focus on the fundamentals of scenic design theory (through the application of basic mechanical and conceptual solutions) in a variety of theatre spaces and genres, for the development of research and presentation skills.
 Readings and projects may include comedy, tragedy, melodrama, musicals, opera and ballet.
 Prerequisite: Theatre 111.